tlevine/dada.pink/user-2015/index.md

 organization.
 If this your situation, and it probably is, you can still draw some useful inspiration from data music.

+### People who can't see
+I think the most obvious reason to plot data as music is to present it to people who can't see.
+I haven't done any work in this direction, however.

 ### Getting people excited about data
-One place that data music videos clearly do fit in right now is in making data more exciting.
+Another place that data music videos clearly do fit in right now is in making data more exciting.

 > [Journalism-driven data](../camayak-music/journalism-driven-data.webm)